pedrohortencio/machine-learning-gladiator/README.md

 ### MNIST

 The first dataset that I'll apply this concept is the well known MNIST dataset.
-The metrics used to evaluate the performance of the models are: recall, precision, f1 score, accuracy and balanced accuracy.
-I'll primarily use scikit-learn to create and evaluate the models.
+As the classes are balanced, the metric used to evaluate the models is accuracy.
+The models created are:

+  * Support Vector Classifier
+  * Random Forest
+  * K-Nearest Neighbors Classifier
+  * MLP Classifier
+  * Gradient Boosting Classifier
+  * Logistic Regression
+  * Perceptron
+  * Ridge Classifier
+  * Ridge Classifier CV
+  * Bernoulli Naive Bayes
+  * Gaussian Naive Bayes
+  * Decision Tree

 The notebook is avaiable in the [repository](https://github.com/pedrohortencio/machine-learning-gladiator/blob/main/MNIST/MNIST_Gladiator.ipynb) and also on [Google Colab](https://colab.research.google.com/drive/16XOZSnLCSpFp6HzXjo7OBrFLFrfEwHGY?usp=sharing).

 ## Roadmap

-I plan to finish MNIST Gladiator with a bunch of classic algorithms: to K-Neighbors Classifier to Support Vector Classifier to Linear Regression.
-Some I know will do well, as SVC, while shome I have absolutely no idea how they'll behave (as Random Forest).

-After that, I want to do similar things with both Fashion MNIST dataset, Titanic dataset and Wine Quality datasets.
+I want to do similar analysis with Fashion MNIST dataset, Titanic dataset and Wine Quality datasets.

+The next one will probably be the Fashion MNIST, which is much more demanding than the MNIST.